-On November 30, 2018, the company consolidated and refinanced its existing secured debt in the aggregate amount of \$850,000 through the issuance of a non-brokered secured convertible note to InCoR.
-The convertible note will mature one year from the date of issuance and bears interest at a rate of 15%.
-The note is convertible into units of the Company at a conversion price of \$0.05 per unit.
+On November 30, 2018, the company consolidated and refinanced its existing secured debt in the aggregate amount of \$850,000 through the issuance of a non-brokered secured convertible debenture to InCoR.
+The convertible debenture will mature one year from the date of issuance and bears interest at a rate of 15%.
+The debenture is convertible into units of the Company at a conversion price of \$0.05 per unit.
 Each unit is comprised of one common share and one common share purchase warrant, with each warrant entitling the holder to acquire one additional common share at an exercise price of \$0.06 per common share for five years from the date of issuance.
+In addition to the convertible debenture due to InCoR, the Company also has \$300,000 in non-interest bearing demand loans due to InCoR.

-The InCoR Convertible Note is secured by all of the Company's assets.
+The InCoR convertible debenture and the demand loans are secured by all of the Company's assets.